IgnacioCastilloFranco/libasm/README.md

 | rsp    | esp    | sp     | spl   |
 | rbp    | ebp    | bp     | bpl   |
 | r8–r15 | r8d–r15d | r8w–r15w | r8b–r15b |

-#### Function Calls in x86_64
-(Calling Convention = System V AMD64 ABI, which is the standard calling convention for 64-bit Linux and macOS systems.)

 Arguments to functions are passed in registers (not on the stack):